Databricks Delta supports most of the options provided by Spark SQL DataFrame read and write APIs for performing batch reads and writes on tables.

 partitionBy is not present, appends automatically follow the partitioning of the existing data.

-This feature requires Databricks Runtime 4.1 or higher.
+This feature requires Databricks Runtime 4.1 or above.

 Databricks Delta lets you update the schema of a table.
 The following types of changes are supported: